Abhinav2091/JAVA_LATEST/README.md

 edit run configuration
 add this value in VM Option tab:-XX:+UnlockExperimentalVMOptions -XX:+UseEpsilonGC -verbose:gc
 NOTE:if VM option is not available click modify option and add VM Option

+# JAVA 12

+although Switch expression is introduced in java 12 for some reason it was throwing compile time error in intellij. so have to download java 17 here.